billynoah/docs/docs/quick-answers/linux/how-to-use-fsck-to-fix-disk-problems/index.md

 ## How to Check for Errors on a Disk

 Run fsck on the target disk, using the desired options.
-This example checks all file systems (`-A`) on `/dev/sdb`:
+This example checks all disks listed in `/etc/fstab`:

-    fsck -A /dev/sdb
+    fsck -A

 ### Understand fsck Error Codes